 From 2001 ...
 A Selector Odyssey

 Over twenty years is a long time in radio and, at the risk of stating the obvious, the UK looked very different in the year 2001.
 The world had evaded the elusive Millenium Bug and in football, Sven-Göran Eriksson began his long reign as manager of the England men’s football team, thumping Germany five goals to one in September 2001 with a frontline of Emile Heskey and Michael Owen.

 UK music in the new millenium

-In the UK, internet use could reasonably be called a niche pursuit – just 36% of the population had internet access at home in 2001 with many still using dial-up connections rather than the faster broadband so commonplace in the UK today.
-Facebook, Twitter and Spotify wouldn’t appear at all until the middle of the decade and even MySpace – which was claimed at the time to launch the music careers of artists including Lily Allen and Kate Nash – didn’t go online until 2003.
+In the UK, internet use could reasonably be labelled as a niche pursuit – just 36% of the population had internet access at home in 2001 with many still using dial-up connections rather than the faster broadband so commonplace in the UK today.
+Facebook, Twitter and Spotify wouldn’t appear at all until the middle of the decade and even MySpace – which claimed at the time to launch the music careers of artists including Lily Allen and Kate Nash – didn’t go online until 2003.
 But the first rumblings of disruption to a decades-old music business model were felt in the form of file sharing sites like Kazaa and Limewire.
 These allowed users to illegally share music between them for free which posed a huge challenge to the record companies.
 Some might argue the issue has never been fixed; this month a DCMS inquiry (Department for Culture, Media and Sport) asked representatives from major labels if streaming, as we know it today, is fair for artists.

 Selector was designed to give airtime to those lesser-known names for an international audience who, in a pre-internet age, might struggle to easily find this music elsewhere